-In both the worst case and the more realistic discharge scenario, it may begin to discharge slightly sooner since irrigation may begin on the eastern portion of the reclaimed area sooner than 2013, thus contributing some discharge.
+It in both the worst case and the more realistic discharge scenario, it may begin to discharge slightly sooner since irrigation may begin on the eastern portion of the reclaimed area sooner than 2013, thus contributing some discharge.
 Also, recharge from precipitation has not been factored in the spoil prior to 2013.
 Assuming that the permanent pipe is installed in the year 2003 and has a life of 30 years, the pipe would be replaced by the ditch in the year 2033.
-At this time recharge would increase slightly since water from the ditch would provide additional infiltration, however, the ditch area is so small (0.87 acres) compared to the area of the spoil (768 acres) and the area of irrigation (422 acres), that the increase in infiltration would be negligible.
-Therefore, the worst case prediction for flow in the spoil spring at the New Horizon #2 Mine is 952 acre feet per year, while the most realistic flow for the spoil spring is 490 acre feet per year.
+At this time recharge would increase slightly since water from the ditch would provide additional infiltration, however, the ditch area is so small (0.87 acres) compared to the area of the spoil (768 acres) and the area of irrigation (41822 acres), that the increase in infiltration would be negligible.
+Water will be seeping from irrigation on the vast majority of the reclaimed spoil regardless of the ditch being in soil or a pipeline.
+Therefore, the long termworst case prediction for flow in the spoil spring at the New Horizon #2 Mine is 952 acre feet per year, while the most realistic flow for the spoil spring is 48590 acre feet per year.
 This is a potential flow of 1.31 cfs (worst case) and 0.68 cfs (realistic case).